International Womens Day

 And there’s a special appearance by the Manning Music Youth Bands and Manning Music Spotlight.
 Manning Music is one of the very best places to learn traditional music for kids and adults.
 Many great Bay Area artists have come out of Manning Music, and we cannot wait to see what they have in store for us this year.

 This festival is brought to you by the CBA, with the help of the Sonoma County Folk Society and the Sebastopol Kiwanis Club, as well as a host of local sponsors including Loveland Violin Shop in Santa Rosa, Out West Garage, the California Coast Music Camp, and The Stanroy Music Center.
 Tickets are $45, with a $5 discount for members of the CBA, Socofoso, and the Kiwanis Club.
-Get them at sonomabluegrassfolk.org.
+Kids 12 and under are free.
+Get your tickets at sonomabluegrassfolk.org.

 tedkuster@californiabluegrass.net